 - One year of physics with laboratory components (PHYS 2010-2020)

 - One semester of psychology (PSYC 1010).

-Optometry school admission committees often also require calculus (MATH 1310 or 1340-1350).* Some schools also have specific requirements in social sciences, such as psychology or sociology.
+Optometry school admission committees often also require statistics (MATH 1150).* Some schools also have specific requirements in social sciences, such as psychology or sociology.
 Since requirements vary for admission to optometry schools, students are encouraged to contact the admissions offices for individual schools in which they are interested.

 Are all of these required courses available at BGSU?

 All of the courses required for optometry school admission are available at BGSU.
 Many other useful (but not required) courses for optometry school, such as cell biology and genetics, are offered at BGSU.

 What majors are most popular among pre-optometry students?